History and Jurisdiction

 In 2007, the Board was assigned powers under the Consumer Protection Act to set the maximum cost of borrowing and other charges or rates, as well as any fee or penalty, respecting payday loans.
 On October 1, 2008, the Board was assigned the powers, functions and duties of the Nova Scotia Insurance Review Board.
 The regulatory functions under the Petroleum Products Pricing Act and its Regulations were assigned to the Board as of October 1, 2009.

-The Nova Scotia Utility and Review Board is currently composed of nine full time Members who hear appeals and applications coming before the Board.
+The Nova Scotia Utility and Review Board is currently composed of eight full time Members who hear appeals and applications coming before the Board.
 These Members are:

 - Peter W. Gurnham, Q.C., Chair

 - Roland A. Deveau, Q.C., Vice-Chair

 - Richard Melanson, LL.B.